Back to top

 You may only take the GED test three times in a calendar year.

-For Hopkins County residents, beginning July 1, 2011, the test fee for your first GED test session is $60.
+For Hopkins County residents, from August 1, 2013 through December 11, 2013, the test fee for your first GED test session is $60.
 Madisonville Community College pays $40 of the GED test fee.
 You will be required to pay the remaining $20.
 If you need to retake a section, you will be required to pay a retest fee.

 The Test of Adult Basic Education (TABE) test is used by employers and OET as a screening tool to assure you have basic reading, language and math skills.
 Each employer has a different cut score and validity length for your scores.
 WIA uses the TABE test to determine eligibility for their programs.
 If you need to take the TABE test, just find the ACE2 location that best serves you and call to set up an appointment time to test.